earthly/website/blog/_posts/2023-06-09-python-data-classes-vs-namedtuples.md

 ## Data Classes vs Named Tuples: A Comprehensive Comparison

 <div class="notice--big--primary">
-TL; DR: If you want an immutable container data type with a small subset of fields taking default values, consider named tuples.
+🔖 **TL; DR**: If you want an immutable container data type with a small subset of fields taking default values, consider named tuples.
 If you want all the features and extensibility of Python classes, use data classes instead.
 </div>

 ### Immutability